-2.1 Flowchart of Study
+2.1 Methodology Flowchart

-There were four (4) phases in this study which comprises of preliminary study, data acquisition, data processing, result and analysis as shown detailed in Figure 2.
+Figure 3 shows the flowchart that has been referred to conduct this study.
+There were four (4) phases in this study which comprises of preliminary study, data acquisition, data processing, result and analysis.
 These four phases set out the way this study needs to be conducted and is designed to assist in the implementation of the study.
 In phase one (1), the literature review and the understanding about TLS need to be done.
 The problem statements were determined followed by the aim and scopes of study to ensure this study done as planned.
 The study area of this study as shown in Figure 3.
-This study covered the whole 3D GIS Research Laboratory located at level 2, Block C05, Faculty Geoinformation and Real Estate, UTM, Johor
+This study covered the whole 3D GIS Research Laboratory located at level 2, Block C05, Faculty Geoinformation and Real Estate, UTM, Johor.